-This half term, our English learning has been inspired by the epic tale of Beowulf.
-The children have thoroughly enjoyed exploring the story’s rich language, heroic themes, and dramatic battles.
+This half-term, our English learning has been inspired by the epic tale of Beowulf.
+The children thoroughly enjoyed exploring the story’s rich language, heroic themes, and dramatic battles.
 Through reading and discussion, they developed their understanding of character, setting, and action.

 Building on this, pupils planned, drafted, and published their own newspaper reports recounting Beowulf’s thrilling defeat of the monster Grendel.
 This unit helped children practise key writing skills such as using formal language, organising information into clear paragraphs, and adding exciting quotes and headlines to engage the reader.